-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 Basically I don't believe there are.
 There are scholars, academics, who have arguments that it would be, but I don't think they're on strong ground.
 But people are making those arguments.
 I just don't think we have a mechanism.
 You know, the Kenya election was just overturned and really what's interesting about that — and I hope somebody writes about it, Terry — the Kenyan election was also a project of Cambridge Analytica, the data company owned by the Mercer family that was instrumental in the Brexit vote.

 And so we know that there was this connection.
-So what happened in Kenya, which I'm only beginning to delve into, is that the Supreme Court there said there are so many really unanswered and problematic questions, we're going to throw the election out and re-do it.
+So what happened in Kenya, which I'm only beginning to delve into, is that the Supreme Court there said there are so many really unanswered and problematic questions, we're going to throw the election out and redo it.
 We have no such provision in our country.
 And usually we don't need it.

 Now, I do believe we should abolish the Electoral College, because I was sitting listening to a report on the French election and the French political analyst said, "You know in our country the person with the most votes wins, unlike in yours."
 And I think that's an anachronism.
 I've said that since 2000.

 I want to ask you about Comey and the email investigation.
-Comey has said that he felt he needed publicly to say that the FBI was investigating your email server to protect the credibility of the investigation, after your husband spoke with then head of the Justice Department, Loretta Lynch, when their planes were on the tarmac together, and your husband went over to her plane and chatted with her.
+Comey has said that he felt he needed publicly to say that the FBI was investigating your email server to protect the credibility of the investigation, after your husband spoke with then-head of the Justice Department Loretta Lynch, when their planes were on the tarmac together, and your husband went over to her plane and chatted with her.

 I have no idea what they said, but it raised the question of conflict of interest and she was overseeing the investigation into the emails.
 So you paid a big price for that chat — we don't know what the outcome of the investigation would've been had it not been for that chat.